jeff-hykin/js-box/readme.md

 All of these are addressed in some way, except for #6 (for now).
 Bundling the code gets rid of the static-import non determinism.
 From there a function (`createNullEnv`) does extremely-aggressive patching of the global object with a whitelist of allowed globals, including a whitelist of the attributes of each of those globals.
 The most powerful part of this library is `main/deterministic_tooling/timingTools.js` which manages to fix race conditions.
 Easy aspects like `Math.random()` and `Date.now()` are patched, but the harder ones like `String.toLocaleLowerCase()` and `Date.toLocaleString()` are not yet fully patched.

 In practice stuff like fetch is still needed, so to make a deterministic version of fetch, see one of my other projects [Offline Fetch Shim](https://github.com/jeff-hykin/offline_fetch_shim)

-## How could it work in theory?

-Ideally there would be a `js-box --generateExternalWorld file.js` that records fetch calls, file reads, etc and generates a `externalWorld.js` file.
-Then any file could be run in a fake deterministic environment with `js-box --run file2.js --with externalWorld.js`.
-This would be useful as a build tool, generating tests, and detecting malicious code.